itcourseinnepal/ITCourseInNepal/README.md

 - Real-World IT Project

 ### Tips
-- Don't only depend upon a college education.
+- Don't only depend upon a college education
+- Participate in events
 - Improve your skill
 - Learn whats in market